-As an educator, I am interested in developing project-based undergraduate science courses that incorporate field work, lab work, and/or chronological reading of primary literature.
-I seek to mimic the scientific process in undergraduate courses – e.g., reading journal articles, scientific writing, and collecting, processing, and presenting data.
-Furthermore, I strive to use inclusive teaching methods that create an open learning community and facilitate success for students from all backgrounds.
-I also love making students wrestle with data, both by reading primary literature and learning basics of biologically-relevant coding (primarily R and unix).
-My courses span by broad interest in biology, from field-based environmental courses to computational biology and bioinformatics.
+My courses at Hamilton College and Utica University covered my broad interest in biology, from field-based environmental and ecology courses to computational bioinformatics and biostatistics.
+I developed and taught project-based undergraduate science courses that incorporated field work, lab work, and/or chronological reading of primary literature.
+The primary focus was mimicking the scientific process – e.g., reading journal articles, scientific writing, and collecting, processing, and presenting data.
+Courses incorporated inclusive teaching methods to create an open learning community and facilitate success for students from all backgrounds.
+I love having students wrestle with real data, both by reading primary literature and learning basics of biologically-relevant coding (primarily R and unix).

 Some Teaching Pictures